-Impact on Soil: No impacts as all installed systems are roof top.
+Impact on Soil: No impact as all installed systems are roof top.

-Impact on Natural Resources: There won't be any increase in the rate of usage of any natural resource like any minerals, additional fuel other than vehicles.
-But there would be increase in the amount of usage of Paper for mapping, enlisting items etc. However, paper may be recycling by throwing it in ordinary dustbin, further ensure the maximum usage of electronic system e.g. emails.
+Impact on Natural Resources: There won't be any increase in the rate of usage of any natural resources like any minerals, additional fuel other than vehicles.
+But there would be an increase in the amount of usage of Paper for mapping, enlisting items etc. However, paper may be recycled by throwing it in ordinary dustbins, further ensure the maximum usage of electronic systems, e.g. emails.

-5. Environment Assessment/ Conclusion:
+5. Environmental Assessment/ Conclusion: